sleak-lbl/weekly-emails/weekly-email-20200914.md

 ---
 ## NERSC Status <a name="section1"/></a> ##

-### Normal NERSC Operations Continue During California Phase 2 Period <a name="curtailment"/></a>
+### Normal NERSC Operations Continue <a name="curtailment"/></a>

-Berkeley Lab, where NERSC is housed, is located in Alameda County, California which remains under a Public Health Shelter-in-Place Order that has been slightly loosened.
-Under this Order, NERSC may continue to remain open while following site-specific protection plans.
-We remain in operation as before, with the majority of NERSC staff working remotely and only a skeleton crew onsite.
+NERSC continues to remain open while following site-specific protection plans.
+We remain in operation as before, with the majority of NERSC staff working remotely for the foreseeable future, and only staff essential to operations onsite.

-During this period, you can continue to expect regular online consulting and account support but no telephone support.
+You can continue to expect regular online consulting and account support but no telephone support.
 Trainings will continue to be held online, or postponed if online is infeasible.
 Regular maintenances on the systems will continue to be performed while minimizing onsite staff presence, which could result in longer downtimes than would occur under normal circumstances.

-Because onsite staffing is so minimal, we request that you refrain from calling NERSC Operations except to report urgent system issues.
+Because onsite staffing is so minimal, we request that you continue to refrain from calling NERSC Operations except to report urgent system issues.

-### Potential Impacts on NERSC from California Wildfire Season <a name="pspswarn"/></a>
+### Potential Impacts on NERSC from Utility Company Response to California Wildfire Season <a name="pspswarn"/></a>

 PG&E, which provides power to Berkeley Lab (and NERSC), continues with its conservative approach to wildfire prevention this year: de-energizing